Skip to content

 How to perform a hybrid search

-This section details how to execute a hybrid search in KDB.AI.
+This page details how to execute a hybrid search in KDB.AI.

 Hybrid search in KDB.AI

 In KDB.AI, a hybrid search returns results based on both dense and sparse vector search.
 The process includes querying and re-ranking of results across both vector sets.
-A parameter named alpha allows you to control the weight factor on the search for each algorithm.
+The weight factor on the search for each algorithm can be controlled through the parameter named index_params.

-Before we dive in, go to the understanding hybrid search page to make sure you're familiar with dense vectors, sparse vectors, tokenization, the Best Matching 25 (BM25) algorithm, and inverted indexes.
+Before we dive in, go to the understanding hybrid search page to make sure you're familiar with dense vectors, sparse vectors, tokenization, and the Best Matching 25 (BM25) algorithm.

 A hybrid search blends a dense search with a sparse search.
 Therefore, you need to perform the following: